Taliban

 Today marks a dark anniversary — one year since Kabul fell to the Taliban.
 As Ireland’s ambassador to the United Nations, I have always said I will judge the Taliban by their actions, not by their words.
 Their actions…

-- Categories: Asia, Gender Violence, Human Rights, Security Council, WORLDVIEWS
+- Categories: Asia, Gender Violence, Human Rights, OPINIONS, Security Council

 - Barbara Crossette